GreyDGL/PentestGPT/README.md

      - `git clone https://github.com/GreyDGL/PentestGPT`
      - `cd PentestGPT`
      - `pip3 install -e .`
 2. To use OpenAI API
+   - **Ensure that you have link a payment method to your OpenAI account.**
    - export your API key with `export OPENAI_KEY='<your key here>'`
    - Test the connection with `pentestgpt-connection`
 3. To verify that the connection is configured properly, you may run `pentestgpt-connection`.
 After a while, you should see some sample conversation with ChatGPT.